translationalneuromodeling/tapas/sem/README.md

 display(posterior);

 ```
-The results are identical to the model below.
+The structure return has the same fields as 'tapas_sem_hier_estimate'.

-# Installation {#installation}
+# Installation
 SEM contains matlab, python, and c code.
 The c code uses efficient
 numerical techniques to accelerate the inversion of the model.
 It requires
 the installation of the numerical library